 Coming Soon: The Watch on the Cliffs

-In our next chapter, we leave the workshop doors behind and follow the Lancing Works crew to the windswept heights of Ovingdean.
-Newly discovered photos show the men in full training, manning their positions on the cliffs overlooking the English Channel.
-From factory floor to the literal edge of Britain—stay tuned for the final part of the John Maple Collection.
+In our next chapter, follow the crew to the heights of Ovingdean.
+Newly discovered photos show the men manning positions on the cliffs overlooking the English Channel.

-- Part 4: The Bofors Crew: From Shop Floor to Front Line (You are here)
+- Part 4: The Bofors Crew (You are here)

 No comments: